 - Read books that have been turned into movies – Seeing a book come to life on screen is a fun way to motivate your child to read.
 DisneyLife has a whole section of movie and TV storybooks perfect for a range of ages and abilities.
 Why not read the book before watching the movie on DisneyLife again?

 - Find material that excites your child – I know it sounds so obvious, but children connect more with characters that they like or find interesting.
 This is where DisneyLife comes into its own.
 Maxi loves watching Phineas and Ferb, so it is great to work with that and show him the books that feature that character.
 Plus you can download them, so kids do not have to be online, making it perfect for at home or in the car.
 Maxi is currently reading Star Wars Rebels and Mini Pirates of the Caribbean.
 You can find out your child’s favourite Disney Character and use that as a hook for them.

 - If they seem uninterested in reading, do not despair, try audiobooks.
-We are big fans of audiobooks and use them a lot.
+We are big fans of audiobooks and use them a lot and can offer you a 30 day free trial.
 Often I find the boys listening to an audio book and following along with the text too.
 DisneyLife has both audiobooks and read along books.

 - Get them hooked into a series.
 Once they have read one book, then introduce them to the other books in the series.

 - Read together.
 Even though my boys are 11 and 10, we still often read together.
 I love connecting with them over a book and who says that bedtime stories have to stop at a certain age!

 My biggest tip would really be don’t give up.
 It is great to see both Maxi and Mini reading and it really does put a smile on my face and as soon as I stopped worrying about it, it happened on its own.
 But I did make sure that I provided lots of different materials and DisneyLife is a great tool to have in your arsenal and one I have found the boys using a lot.